 Kimono Type 9: Men’s kimono types

-We’ve mainly talked about women’s kimono.
+We’ve mainly talked about women’s kimono styles.
 However, there are also kimono types for men.
 In fact, in the old days men wore kimono every day.
-In modern times though, men’s kimono are not as popular.
+In modern times though, men’s kimono styles are not as popular.
 Men’s kimono are simpler, and the colors are more subdued.
 Specifically, the most formal men’s kimono type is a combination of a hakama (kimono pants) and Haori (kimono jacket).
-The most common men’s kimono, kinagashi, is simply worn with an obi belt tied around the waist.
+The most common men’s kimono style, kinagashi, is simply worn with an obi belt tied around the waist.

 Japanese kimono types have evolved over time and the rules for wearing one became less strict.
 As a result, young people make kimonos out of modern fabrics and mix flashy colors with unconventional accessories.
 Now that you know about the various Japanese kimono types, try one on for yourself!
 There is one to fit every personality and every occasion.
 What better way is there to experience Japanese culture than to wear part of it on your body.

 Continue reading part 2 to learn all about the different obi styles.

 WATTENTION NINJA WRITER PROFILE